-cThe control parameters are either design configuration controls or procedural safety controls that are relevant to the barrier function of the feature or SSC.
+^cThe control parameters are either design configuration controls or procedural safety controls that are relevant to the barrier function of the feature or SSC.
 The control parameters were selected if they meet two requirements: (a) They are directly associated with the barrier function of the feature or SSC, and (b) They are a relevant control necessary for that feature or SSC to perform its function and contribute significantly to its ITWI status.

-dThere is a specific criterion for naval waste packages that requires an 8.2-ft (2.5-m) minimum emplacement standoff distance from mapped faults with vertical displacements greater than 6.5 ft (2 m) (DOE 2008c, Section 10.3.2.1).
+^dThere is a specific criterion for naval waste packages that requires an 8.2-ft (2.5-m) minimum emplacement standoff distance from any mapped fault which is determined to have a cumulative offset of at least 6.6 ft (2 m) (DOE 2008c, Section 10.3.2.1).